J4NN0/nazi-study/README.md

 # nazi-study
-A C++ program for windows forcing you to study
+A C++ program for windows that forces you to study

 # Usage
     blacklist.txt contains program's name that have to be blocked